-- From 1895 to 1945 Taiwan was ruled by Japan.
-Japan developed a lot of the infrastructure in Taiwan as well as built up its economy raising the standard of living for most Taiwanese people which is why the Taiwanese had more favorable perceptions of the Japanese compared to elsewhere in Asia at the time.
+- From 1895 to 1945, Taiwan was ruled by Japan.
+The Japanese developed a lot of the existing infrastructure in Taiwan, as well as helped build its economy.
+This raised the standard of living for most Taiwanese people, therefore why the Taiwanese had more favorable perceptions of the Japanese compared to elsewhere in Asia at the time.

-- At the end of World War 2 in 1945, following the victory of the Allied forces, Japan surrendered Taiwan to the General Chiang Kai-Shek (leader of ROC) through General Order No.1, and placed it under ROC governance.
+- At the end of World War II in 1945, following the victory of the Allied forces, Japan surrendered Taiwan to General Chiang Kai-Shek (leader of the ROC), through General Order No.1, and placed it under ROC governance.

-- As the team fled, one agent shot his gun into the crowd killing a bystander.
+- As the team fled, one agent shot his gun into the crowd, subsequently killing a bystander.

-- Feeling the frustration from the unemployment rate, inflation and corruption of the Nationalist government, the crowd protested to the police but was ignored.
+- Feeling the frustration from the unemployment rate, inflation, and corruption of the new Nationalist government, the crowd protested against the police, but was ignored.

-- The security fired at the protesters who were calling for the arrest and trial of the agents involved in the previous day’s shootings resulting in
+- The security fired at the protesters who were calling for the arrest and trial of the agents involved in the previous day’s shootings.

-- This caused an open rebellion that lasted for several weeks and resulted tens of thousands of deaths
+- This resulted in an open rebellion that lasted for several weeks and ended with tens of thousands of deaths.

-- Martial law was also declared and curfews were enforced on this day, marking the beginning of the White Terror.
+- Martial law was officially declared and curfews were enforced on this day, marking the beginning of the White Terror period.